ericmartz/send_text/README.md

 - Add tool-tips to glyphicons on Contact page
 - Add groups to contacts

 Completed:
 - Turn Carrier field into a menu
+- Use number_to_phone helper to display phone number